Welcome!

 My name’s Matt, and I love to write and hike.
 I’m the author of 4000s by 40 and am currently working on book two.
 When I’m not working on that, I come here to share tales from the trail, reflections on the writing process, and whatever else I’m exploring at the moment.

-If you’ve got a moment, check out the latest posts and drop a comment if something rings true for you.
+If you’ve got a moment, check out the latest posts and drop a comment if you have an experience to share or if something rings true for you.
 Whether you’re a hiker, a writer, or just someone who loves a good story, I hope you find something here that resonates as you pursue your own discoveries.

 What’s New